 Butter Pecan Fudge

 butter pecan fudge sliced on a sheet of parchment paper

-For more favorite fudge recipes, check out:
+For more favorite fudge recipes:

+Butter Pecan Fudge